 Welcome!
-This page provides resources for families of English Learners.
+These pages provide resources for families of English Learners.

 Who is an “English Learner”?